Students seeking international learning opportunities can…

 Jean Hunleth, PhD, MPH

-Associate Professor of Surgery, Instructor of Anthropology
+Associate Professor of Surgery; Instructor of Anthropology

 Research Interests: The experience of caregiving and treatment seeking for infectious and chronic diseases in Africa (most specifically, Zambia) and in the United States.
 Especially interested in children’s experiences of and responses to illness, medicine, and health programming.
 Uses ethnographic and qualitative interview as well as observational methods and participatory techniques such as drawing, role playing, and photography.
 Her aim is to reduce disparities and improve health care delivery through focusing on the practical knowledge and lived experience of people typically left out of health programming and policy decisions.